Study smarter with Fiveable

 A researcher wants to determine whether a new vaccine causes reduced infection rates.
 Which data type provides the strongest evidence for causation, and why can't observational data achieve the same level of certainty?

-Compare and contrast cohort data and case-control data: What measure of association does each calculate, and which would you choose to study a disease affecting only 1 in 100,000 people?
+Compare cohort data and case-control data: What measure of association does each calculate, and which would you choose to study a disease affecting only 1 in 100,000 people?

 A study finds that countries with higher chocolate consumption have more Nobel Prize winners.
-What type of data is this, and what logical error should you be cautious about when interpreting these findings?
+What type of data is this, and what logical error should you watch for when interpreting these findings?

 Which two data types both involve tracking information over time but differ in whether they follow the same individuals?
 Explain how this difference affects the research questions each can answer.